bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 // => "bizmack"

-// the "bar" variable is not accessibile outside of the getter and setter. console.log(thing.bar);
+// the "bar" variable is not accessibile outside of the getter and setter. thing.bar;
 // => undefined

-// Setting thing.bar to something else does not affect this variable. thing.bar = 'boulder';
+// Setting thing.bar to something else does not affect what's returned by the getter thing.bar = 'boulder';
 // => "boulder"
 thing.get('bar');